-The Council and BOF have extensive processes in place to allow for identifying and consulting with domestic parties having interest in the AK mackerel and rockfish fisheries.
-The Council is responsible for allocation of the target stocks resource among user groups in Alaskan waters, and the BOF and Council public meeting processes provide regularly scheduled public forums for all interested individuals. fishermen, fishing organizations, environmental organizations, Alaskan Native organizations and other governmental and non-governmental entities that catch target stocks off Alaska to participate in the development of legal regulations for fisheries.
-Fishing industry stakeholders work extensively with fishery scientists, managers, and other industry members on various initiatives to ensure sustainability of the Alaska fisheries.
+The Council and BOF have extensive processes in place to allow for identifying and consulting with domestic parties having interest in the Alaska flatfish complex fisheries.
+The Council is responsible for allocation of the target stocks resource among user groups in Alaskan waters, and the BOF public meeting process provides a regularly scheduled public forum for all interested individuals, fishermen, fishing organizations, environmental organizations, Alaskan Native organizations and other governmental and nongovernmental entities that catch target stocks off Alaska to participate in the development of legal regulations for fisheries.
+Organizations and individuals involved in the fishery and management process have been identified.
+The Alaska management process has many stakeholders, including license holders, processors, fishermen's organizations, cooperatives, coalitions, the states of Alaska, Washington, and Oregon, CDQ groups, and environmental groups.
+The Council's process is the primary means for soliciting stakeholder information important to the fisheries, and this is fully transparent and open to the public.
+Proposals for management measures may come from the public, state and federal agencies, advisory groups, or Council members.
+Fishing industry stakeholders work extensively with fishery scientists, managers, and other industry members on various initiatives to ensure sustainability of Alaska flatfish complex fisheries.
 The Council established a Rural Outreach Committee in 2009 to improve outreach and communications with rural communities and Alaska Native entities and develop a method for systematic documentation of Alaska Native and community participation in the development of fishery management actions.
-The Western Alaska CDQ Program, established by the Council in 1992, allocates a percentage of all BSAI guotas for groundfish, prohibited species, halibut, and crab to eligible communities.
+The Western Alaska CDQ Program, established by the Council in 1992, allocates a percentage of all BSAI quotas for groundfish, prohibited species, halibut, and crab to eligible communities.
 There are approximately 65 communities within a 50-mile radius of the BS coastline who participate in the program.
-NOAA is adding the Alagum Kanuux (Heart of the Ocean) nomination to the inventory for a proposed marine sanctuary.
-This area is around the Pribilof Islands.
-The Aleut Community of St. Paul Island (ACSPI) Tribal Government submitted the nomination for consideration to protect nationally significant biological and cultural resources in the area.
-Prior to moving forward with the proposed sanctuary designation, state, federal, local government, tribal agencies and other organizations will further consider this nomination (NPFMC 2023).